Tips for making social media more accessible

 Also avoid sharing GIFs that contain rapid flashing content that may trigger epileptic seizures to people with photosensitive epilepsy.

 Inclusive language is language that is free from terminology, tones or phrases that reflect stereotyped or discriminatory views of particular people or groups.
-When writing about persons with disabilities, use people first language and avoid ableist language., external link
+When writing about persons with disabilities, use inclusive language., external link